What is Societal?

 Charlie Ashby is SOCIETAL’s Marketing Liaison and runs the company’s social media presence as well as writing press releases, blogs, and managing content for the website.

-He also recently graduated from the University of Northampton with a BA in Multimedia Journalism.
-In his spare time he has created and runs two 5* rated podcasts “The Imperial Senate Podcast” & “How’s Annie?”
+He recently graduated from the University of Northampton with a BA in Multimedia Journalism and has created/hosted/produced two 5* rated podcasts titled “The Imperial Senate Podcast” & “How’s Annie?”.

 Charlie currently hosts and produces SOCIETAL/LIST’s podcast ‘Chatting Change‘, where he interviews expert guests about a chosen topic.